nkrishnanpdx/career-navigator/README.md

 A multi-agent job search and application assistant built using OpenAI's Agent SDK and agentic design principles.

-This system automates job searching, resume tailoring, email submissions, and tracking—all powered by collaborating AI agents.
+This system automates job searching, resume tailoring, email submissions, and tracking, all powered by collaborating AI agents.

 Agents